annaS000/stock-analysis/README.md

     * Since we have practiced refactoring code on a small scale, there wasn't much of a risk to refactoring the code.
 If we were given even greater sheets to work with, there is a stronger chance of causing issues with the code that may not have been an issue otherwise.
     * Additionally, the refactoring of this code did not take long since there was only a short length to be changed.
 For this project, we made a couple changes such as:
         * Creating a `tickerIndex` to be incremented in the loop
-        * Storing data in arrays (`Dim tickerVolumes(12) As Long, tickerStartingPrices(12), tickerEndingPrices(12) As Single`) that use data types that limit the number of bytes being to reduce the amount of data processed at a time
+        * Declaring arrays `Dim tickerVolumes(12) As Long, tickerStartingPrices(12), tickerEndingPrices(12) As Single` that use data types that limit the number of bytes being to reduce the amount of data processed at a time.
         * Eliminating the need for a `Nested For Loop`.
         * Simplifying conditional statements like